ucsb-cs148/w25/_exam/project_presentations.md

 Each group will have up to 10 minutes for a prepared presentation.

-This will be followed by up-to 5 minutes of live exploration of the app by the teaching team, including questions.
+You should have your product up and running, shareable via Zoom (please prepare a setup where you can screen share), so that the teaching team can perform an up-to 5 minutes of live exploration of the app (asking questions and possibly asking you to take certain actions).
 Each member of the group should be available for the question session.

 The ten minute presentation should include a demo (functionality, similar in style to what was done in the MVP video), as well as some discussion of technical matters and design process.